November 26, 2012 - 10:21am — lauralee

 - Parkland Regional Library’s headquarters collections (reference, professional development, large print, audio books)

-- Public and school libraries within the Parkland Regional Library System
+- Public libraries within the Parkland Regional Library System

 - Member libraries of The Alberta Library (TAL)